sticknycu/crack-bucharest-interviews/README.md

 5. Cum poti afla informatii despre resurse in SO linux? -> top/htop?
 6. Cum pornesti un serviciu in linux? -> systemctl, systemd
 7. Despre cd, ls, grep.
+8. 'tell us more about api gateway, what is an api gateway?'
+9. 'what is docker and docker-compose?'
+10. 'what is sonarqube? how have you used it?'

 ### Microservices , Distributed Apps?
 1. 'what are the properties of a microservice?' -> Reliable, Scalable, and Maintainable. -> dupa business logic si baza de date independenta
+2. 'what are the pitfalls of using microservices?'

+### Agile & SCRUM
+1. 'do you work SCRUM? how does is work for your team?'
+2. tell us how you work scrum? (about daily, retro, etc.)